-A three-year grant from Arts Council England will be put towards "spellbinding arts programming", says alliance leader Wild Rumpus
+A three-year grant from Arts Council England will be put towards "spellbinding arts programming for families", says alliance leader Wild Rumpus

 Sign up for IQ Index